 This sweet n sticky slow cooker Hawaiian chicken is a delicious dish that goes great on a bed of rice.

-If you love sweet dishes, then this is for you.
+If you love sweet dishes, then you’re going to love this recipe.
 It has a fantastic sauce that combines pineapple juice, soy, ketchup, brown sugar, and honey.
 This combination gives you a lovely rich sauce that will have you going back for seconds.
-To finish it all off, we include some chunky vegetables with of course the chicken.

-If you love to see things done visually, then be sure to check out the video below.
+If you want to see how to make this Hawaiian chicken in the slow cooker, then be sure to check out the video below.
 It will take you through all the steps to making this delicious slow cooker recipe.

 Slow Cooker Hawaiian Chicken Recipe